“…social inequalities are partially spatially constructed and are, therefore, malleable.”

 The same finding kept coming to the surface after I connected with Hmong, Somali, Mexicans, Ojibwe, and African Americans in Minnesota, communities also touched by displacement.
 Social inequalities are partially spatially constructed and are, therefore, malleable is the premise behind The Right to Home – Exploring How Space, Culture, and Identity Intersect with Disparities.
 Design characteristics of homes can support or suppress individuals’ attempts to create meaning in their lives, which in turn, impacts well-being and delineates the production of health, income, and educational disparities.

 I therefore vouched to advocate for built environments that pave the way for social and racial justice, equality, freedom, and global citizenship.
 These can be home interiors that support diverse eating, praying, and socializing practices and business districts that encourage the creation of Black-owned, immigrant-owned, woman-owned entrepreneurship.
-I call this vision Culturally Enriched Communities (CEC), healthy and connected communities in which everyone can thrive.
+Through Culturally Enriched Communities (CEC), we provide research and design interventions that help create healthy and connected communities in which everyone can thrive.

 Hope you will become a Cultural Enricher, helping raise awareness about the role the built environment can play in reducing disparities and discovering new ways to shape your community’s economic and cultural vitality.

 Founder and Director